PDP-10/its/README.md

 the HOST table source (SYSHST; H3TEXT >) and binary (SYSBIN; HOSTS3 >)
 defined a host called DB-ITS.EXAMPLE.COM at the IP address 192.168.1.100.

-In order to change the IP address of the host, you must update multiple places and rebuild ITS and the host table.
-You will also have to modify dskdmp.ini.
-Here are the places where the IP address is configured (and all of these must agree):
+In order to change the IP address of the host, you can edit the top-level Makefile variables IP, GW, and NETMASK.
+After that, a full rebuild (e.g. `make clean all`) is required.

-dskdmp.ini (in build/klh10 directory on the host)
-SYSTEM; CONFIG > (ITS configuration file)
-SYSHST; H3TEXT > (host table source file)
-SYSBIN; HOSTS3 > (binary file compiled from SYSHST; H3TEXT >)